Bike Share FAQs

 How do I borrow a bike from the bike share?

-For the long-term bike share you must fill out a reservation form - closed for Fall 2022.
-See the check-in/check-out procedures page for full details.
+For the long-term bike share you must fill out a reservation form - currently closed

 For the short-term Lime bikes, you will need to download the Lime app & enter your information.